Arseny15/Car-Shop-Project/README.md

 # CarShop-Application
-## An application that provides assistance in selecting a car to buy or to view (by car brand name, color, car year, kilometers) for general users.
+## An application that provides assistance in selecting a car to buy or to view (by car brand name, price, color, car year, km) for general users.

 **Why is this project of interest to you?**